“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Attend class activities.

 Attend ward Young Women presidency meetings when invited.

 At least two responsible adult women should be present at each class meeting and activity.
 Advisers must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see 11.6.1).

-Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist presidency members and advisers.
-In some cases, these callings may be limited to a particular event, such as a camp, a youth conference, or sports.
+Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist with a particular event, such as a camp, a youth conference, or sports.

 All specialists serve under the direction of the ward Young Women presidency.